kyb3r/pycord/README.md

 </div>

 ## About
 Pycord is a Discord API wrapper currently in development.
 It's easy to use, object oriented, and asynchronous, using multio to support trio and curio.
-It features a super simple commands framework that makes it easy to write Discord bots.
+It features a super simple commands framework that makes writing Discord bots a breeze.

 ## Installation
 You can easily install the pre-release of this library by doing `pip3 install py-cord` (not the latest)